iNUI-Studio/airxtouch-toolkit-proxy/README.md

 ![popup](./docs/images/popup.gif)

 Keep in mind that this only authorize the current url on your device.
-You'll need to repeat this action on every AIRxTOUCH™ device for every application.
+You'll need to repeat this action on every AIRxTOUCH® device for every application.

 ## Initialize the connection with the driver in your code